nate-york/sirfice.github.io/quoting-front-end-without-design.md

 So take all of those numbers, and think about time you'll spend pushing through QA and addressing client feedback, and add those to the pile.
 This should be right around your final numbers.

 One other thing.
-Since you don't know about design. you have a super sweet opportunity to push ideas you've been looking to try out that you might not get to if design and functionality is already established through design.
+Since you don't know about design. you have a super sweet opportunity to push ideas you've been looking to try out that you might not get to if design and functionality is already established.
 You furthermore get to do some research and pad in time to learn how to do said ideas, so definitely think about that.